Beach-Brews/devvit-community-survey/terms.md

 ### 1. Acceptance of Terms

-By accessing or using this application (“App”), you agree to be bound by these Terms of Use (“Terms”) along sith Reddit's [User Agreement](https://redditinc.com/policies/user-agreement).
+By accessing, authoring, or responding to surveys using the Community Survey application (“App”), you agree to be bound by these Terms of Use (“Terms”) alongside Reddit's [User Agreement](https://redditinc.com/policies/user-agreement).
 If you do not agree, do not use the App.

 **These Terms do not replace, modify, or supersede Reddit’s Terms of Use, Content Policy, or any other Reddit policies.
 Your use of this App is subject to and conditioned upon your continued compliance with all applicable Reddit policies.**